 Evaluating Nerve Pain

 Sometimes multiple conditions can be treated with one operation.
 For example, cubital and carpal tunnel releases on the same arm can be done together.
-Nerve entrapment can often affect both the right and left sides of your body.
-If this is the case, we can operate on each side a few weeks apart to lessen your overall recovery time.
-Your surgeon will typically wait until you are well enough to provide simple self-care tasks-like cooking and light cleaning—before they would operate on the opposite side.
+Similarly, nerve entrapment can affect both sides of your body; we can operate on each side a few weeks apart to lessen your overall recovery time.
+Your surgeon will typically wait until you’re well enough to do simple self-care tasks like cooking and light cleaning before operating on the opposite side.